mfilia/Simple-LUA-menu-and-functionality/README.md

 # Simple-LUA-menu-and-functionality

-Menu and some function written in Lua
+Menu and some functions written in Lua